ilyamelkov/supermarket-power-bi-eda/README.md

 - Original dataset was transformed using Python, resaved under 'sales_opt.csv' and then opened in Power BI for further exploration.
 - The other dataset was generated from the tranformed one using possibility of implementing Python scripts in Power BI.
 - All data manipulations can be seen in 'dataframe_transformation.ipynb'.
 - There is also a PDF version of the report available as Power Bi might be absent on the device.

+## **Note**
+- Some visual elements such as shadows from visualizations might display incorrectly.